angarsky/diveintopython/learn/file_handling/json.md

-[JSON](https://en.wikipedia.org/wiki/JSON) files in Python have become increasingly popular in recent years due to their compatibility with web-based systems.
+[JSON](https://en.wikipedia.org/wiki/JSON) files have become increasingly popular in recent years due to their compatibility with web-based systems.
 JSON, or JavaScript Object Notation, is a lightweight format for data exchange, making it a popular choice for web applications.
-Python, a popular programming language, has powerful tools for working with JSON files.
-In this article, we will explore how to read and manipulate JSON files in Python, and how to use JSON files in practical applications.
+Python has powerful tools for working with JSON files.
+In this article, we will explore how to read and manipulate JSON files, and how to use JSON files in practical applications.

 ## Use JSON with Python

 To read, parse, and write JSON files, you can use Python's built-in `json` module.
 Here are some examples:

-### Reading JSON file in Python
+### Reading JSON file

-To read a JSON file in Python, you can use the `load()` function from the `json` module.
+To read a JSON file, you can use the `load()` function from the `json` module.
 Here's an example that reads a JSON file called `data.json`:

 ```python
 import json